SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/AboutTheLanguageReference.rst

   and appear only on the right-hand side of a grammar production rule.
 * Alternative grammar productions are separated by vertical bars (|).
-When alternative productions are too long to read easily, they are broken into multiple grammar production rules on new lines.
+When alternative productions are too long to read easily, they're broken into multiple grammar production rules on new lines.
 * In a few cases, regular font text is used to describe the right-hand side of a grammar production rule.
 * Optional syntactic categories and literals are marked by a trailing